CanonicalLtd/maas-docs/src/en/installconfig-server-iso.md

   on the region API server.
   ![rack controller install dialog 3](./media/iso-install-rack_03.png)

-The final dialog will not confirm whether registeration was successful.
+The final dialog will not confirm whether registration was successful.
 Once Ubuntu Server is fully installed and rebooted you should inspect `/var/log/maas/rackd.log` for any possible error messages.
 Alternatively, you may verify that the rack controller shows up in the web UI.
 You can always